-This material also has built-in antimicrobial properties, as appropriate for shin splint remedies for active use.
+This material also has built-in antimicrobial properties which make it appropriate for shin splint remedies and for active use.
 This helps with odor management as well.

 Such braces for shin splints also provide lightweight support to the tissues of one’s legs and calves, easing strain on these tissues and providing relief for shin splints.
 This product not only helps for shin splints, but it can also help with calf strains that are another common injury among athletes.
 See more calf and shin braces.